 Ragwort – what is it and why is it in the Forest?

 A naturally occurring wildflower, the Forest recognises the important part ragwort plays in increasing biodiversity.
-However, it is a divisive issue and people particularly have concerns around its potential toxicity to horses and livestock.
+However, it is a poisonous weed and people particularly have concerns around its potential toxicity to horses and livestock. in the Forest, we believe in controlling ragwort as needed so that biodiversity benefits from this valuable plant.

 What is ragwort?